 In a more and more globalized world in which people move more frequently, hospitals are confronted with an influx of people from different places and different backgrounds.
 Understanding and meeting the needs of every individual, in a setting where cost reduction and economics put enormous pressure on medical staff is a difficult task.
 Midwifery furthermore has a lot of inherent challenges, a variety of needs, guidelines, work processes as well as great social and emotional commitment.
 Work ethics demand a non judgmental treatment of all families.

-The vision of Onedu came out of a lack of appealing further education and the project managers of ONEDU saw the unique opportunity to combine the knowledge from their former studies with birthwork.
+The vision of ONEDU came out of a lack of appealing further education for health professionals.
+The project managers of ONEDU saw the unique opportunity to combine the knowledge from their former studies with birthwork.
 Patricia Frei is a midwife & filmmaker and Lynn Huber a midwife & anthropologist.
 Both are part of Artemis, a group of gynecologists and midwives giving courses on female health and birth to asylum seeking families.
 ONEDU has the aim to create a new way of learning and teaching soft skills, through innovative e-learning tools that uses diverse didactical methods for online education.

-ONEDU has won a support program from ZHAW (Runway Startup Incubator) and started the process of developing a prototype with the chosen author-tool based on the already existing content, concept and storyboard from the BA thesis of the project managers.
-This knowledge in e-learning-tool building means that the members of ONEDU are able to build the tool on their own and don’t have to rely on outside companies to produce games, graphics, tests and so on.
-The videomaterial (including animations) will be produced together with jantofilms.
-A a lean start-up cicle was coducted for the MVP (minimal vival product) to find out what are the needs of potenial customers.
-Now the actual e-learning has to be designed, implemented and marketed.
-The content is continuously adapted, and new collaborations with experts in the different fields, such as specialists in trauma-treatment, experts in discrimination etc. will be created.
-The plan is to enter the market with the first part of the tool in autumn 2021.
-The second part of the education shall be released at the beginning of 2022.
-There is an existing agreement to become part of the official further education catalogue of the SHV (Schweizerischer Hebammenverband) as a market entry strategy.
-The first e-learning is going to be sold to midwives in Switzerland, later adapted for the German and Austrian market and then to other professions.
-Also ONEDU plans to provide ongoing courses.
-Such as E-Learnings for birth workers on care for LGBTQI* families, stillbirth or palliative care support and courses for a broader audience on female health.
+ONEDU has won a support program from ZHAW (Runway Startup Incubator) and developed an e-leraning course with a author-tool based on the already existing content, concept and storyboard from the BA thesis of the project managers.
+This knowledge in e-learning-tool building means that the members of ONEDU are able to build further courses on their own and don’t have to rely on outside companies to produce games, graphics, tests and so on.
+The videomaterial is produced together with jantofilm.
+The tool is already on the market and can be purchased over the ONEDU-Homepage or over e-log.ch.
+It consists of a lot of interesting content, such as videos with experts in different fields, such as specialists in traumatreatment, experts in discrimination etc. The course is part of the official further education catalogue of the SHV (Schweizerischer Hebammenverband) and users can get a total of 24 e-log points.
+The first elearning is going to be sold to midwives in Switzerland and then to other professions.
+The course was adapted for the German and Austrian market and is currently getting tested by the Austrian Hebammengremium.
+First talks with the German midwifery association are scheduled as well.
+ONEDU plans to provide ongoing courses and works on an e-learnings for birth workers on care for LGBTQI* families and a birth preparation course for parents.
+Later ONEDU also plans courses for a broader audience

 Am Projekt beteiligte Personen